Sign Up For Special Offers & Exclusive Content

 Well-written training plans save time, energy, and even money.
 In order to follow a workout programme you'll need to understand what sets and reps mean, how they're written, and how to follow them.

 This article only covers sets and reps.
-I’ve explained definitions for some technical terms but I don’t expand in this article.
+We’ve explained definitions for some technical terms but don’t expand further in this article.
 There are many additional programming considerations that aren’t mentioned here, such as safe and proper lifting technique, and programme periodisation: the art of designing training plans that continue to yield results long term.

 Always consult an exercise professional before starting a training plan to ensure it’s appropriate for you.